tstaros23/sweater_weather/README.md

 ```ruby
    GET forecast?location={a location you'd like forecast information}
 ```
 Returns a collection of weather objects, including current, hourly, and daily forecasts.
-Daily forecasts are limited to the next five days, and hourly forecasts are for the next 8 hours
 Example response:
 ```
    {